Matthew Woll: AFL career

 In the early 1930s, Woll helped found and then headed up the AFL's National Committee for Modification of the Volstead Act, an organization seeking repeal of Prohibition.

 Woll published Our Next Step (Harper & Bros.), a treatise on economic policy, with William English Walling in 1934.
 The work called for federal policies which would encourage a shift from profits to wages in order to expand consumer purchasing power.
 In 1935, Woll published Labor, Industry and Government (D. Appleton-Century), a treatise on labor relations.

 Woll was a strong supporter of craft unionism.
 During the debates over the Congress of Industrial Organizations (CIO), Woll portrayed himself as a conciliator and mediator, but worked behind the scenes to undercut Mine Workers president John L. Lewis and other proponents of industrial unionism.

 Increasingly obsessed with international affairs and the Soviet Union, Woll served as an AFL delegate to the International Federation of Trade Unions conference in 1937 and to the International Labour Organization's conference in 1938.

 Woll believed, as had his mentor and friend, Samuel Gompers, that labor's best hope for survival lay in forging a labor-management entente.
 Subsequently, Woll advocated free-market positions, including strongly anti-regulatory views.
 This led Woll to oppose the Fair Labor Standards Act of 1938, which Woll saw as merely more government intervention in the workplace.

 During World War II, Woll served on the National War Labor Board.
 After the war, Woll served as a consultant to the United Nations on trade union issues, and was instrumental in working with Eleanor Roosevelt to incorporate language specifically protecting the right to form and/or join a union into Article 23 of the Universal Declaration of Human Rights.

 Woll was elected a vice-president of the AFL-CIO after the two organizations merged in 1955.

 Personal life

 Matthew married Irene C. Kerwin in Chicago on April 4, 1900.
 Together they had three children: Margaret, Willard and Joseph Albert.
 Margaret died after one day.
 Willard and Joseph Albert were born while Matthew was studying law at Kent College.
 Willard attended MIT and worked as an engineer at Commonwealth Edison in Chicago.
 Joseph Albert was a successful lawyer in Chicago and Washington, DC.

 Irene died in 1946.
-Later in 1946 Matthew married Eleanor "Celeonor" Dugas, an artist born in Paris.
+Later in 1946 Matthew married Celeanor Dugas, who was born in Saint Paul, MN in 1887 to Leopold Eli Dugas and Susan Coleman.
 Matthew Woll died in June 1956, Celeonor died eleven years later.
 They are buried together in Fort Lincoln Cemetery in Brentwood, Maryland.